matus42/StarTrek-Quiz/README.md

 ### Site Aims

-1. To provide a simple quiz game.
+1. To provide a straightforward quiz game.
-2. A simple and easy-to-find set of instructions.
+2. To deliver uncomplicated and easily accessible instructions.
 3. To keep track of the current game scores.
 4. To give the user feedback of total score.